coteditor/CotEditor/CONTRIBUTING.md

 #### Submit a new localization

-__We will migrate to the Base Internationalisation on CotEditor 2.1 within 2014.
-We recommend to wait for it to add a new localization.__
+We recommend to copy .strings files in CotEditor/ja.lproj/ directory in order to use them as templates, because Japanese localization is always up-to-date and well organized.

 To localize CotEditor, [OgreKit framework](https://github.com/sonoisa/OgreKit) which is used for the CotEditor's find panel and the find menu must also be localized.
 If OgreKit doesn't contain your language, localize it and make a pull-request to both the original [OgreKit framework](https://github.com/sonoisa/OgreKit) *and* the [CotEditor's repo](https://github.com/coteditor/OgreKit).